pantheon-systems/quicksilver-examples/new_relic_deploy/README.md

 This script uses a couple clever tricks to get data about the platform.
 First of all it uses the `pantheon_curl()` command to fetch the extended metadata information for the site/environment, which includes the New Relic API key.
 It also uses data within the git repository on the platform to pull out deploy tag numbers and log messages.

-> **Note:** New Relic's Deployments feature is not available for sites using their Lite (free) plan.
-This example will only work for sites with New Relic Professional.
+> **Note:** New Relic's Deployments feature is not available for sites using the APM Lite plan.
+This example will only work for sites with New Relic APM Professional.
 It will work with all Pantheon sites during the two-week free trial of New Relic Pro that begins after you enable the add-on.

 ## Instructions ##